Pillgrumm/simpleDice/README.md

 # simpleDice
- Simple App For DnD Dice.
+ Simple App For DnD Dice, use it as you wish!